callebe01/newdesignbolt/README.md

 ## Setup

-1. Create a `.env` file in the project root.
+1. Create a `.env` file in the project root or copy `.env.example`.
 Add the following keys:

 ```
 VITE_GOOGLE_API_KEY=your-google-api-key